talister/photometrypipeline/doc/functions.rst

                          (deg), dec (deg); if this option is used, the header ``OBJECT`` keyword will not be used to identify the target
-   :param -serendipity: (optional) search for serendipitous targets in
-                        the field (still experimental)
+   :param -variable_stars: (optional) match source catalog with the
+                           VSX catalog to identify and extract
+                           variable stars
+   :param -asteroids: (optional) find serendipitously observed
+                      asteroids in the image field using IMCCE's SkyBoT service; extract objects that are bright enough and have accurate orbits

    :param images:  images to run `pp_distill` on

    This function will automatically read the target name from the FITS